Topics

 You will need a compiler, a shell, and some system libraries.
 Perl's Configure script will tell you if you're missing something.

-Windows Perl: Vanilla/Strawberry
+Windows Perl: Strawberry

 Unless you have a very specific need, you want the Strawberry Perl distribution.